thedreamer67/CZ4034_UI/README.md

 - 'hotels': weight = 5
 - 'location': weight = 4

   Remember to save your changes!

 7. Adjust Precision Tuning (under the same settings where you did relevance tuning):

 - Set the slider to stop at 3

   Remember to save your changes!

-8. Creating Synonyms
+8. Create Synonym Sets

 - Set 1:
   - accessibility